-Most persons with hereditary elliptocytosis have no problems, and are unaware of their condition.
+Most persons with hereditary elliptocytosis have no problems.
+They often do not know they have the condition.

 Call provider if you have jaundice that does not go away or symptoms of anemia or gallstones.

 Genetic counseling may be appropriate for persons with a family history of this disease who wish to become parents.

 Gallagher PG.
 Hemolytic anemias In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 25th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 161.

 Segel GB.
 Hereditary elliptocytosis.
 In: Kliegman RM, Stanton BF, St Geme JW, Schor NF, eds.
 Nelson Textbook of Pediatrics.
 20th ed.
 Philadelphia, PA: Elsevier; 2016:chap 459.